 The BX Mart continues to operate the base exchange store and the grocery store for the benefit of active duty military and retired military in the metroplex.
-The golf course is now under lease to the

-Carswell Redevelopment Authority and is operated as a public use facility.
+The golf course is now under lease to the Carswell Redevelopment Authority and is operated as a public use facility.
 The Justice Department has established a Federal Medical Center in the area around the old base hospital.
 The facility is for female Federal inmates and employs approximately 300 personnel.

 THE ECONOMY.
 The Fort Worth economy is becoming increasingly more diversified.
 Once heavily dependent upon contracts from the U.S. Department of Defense, Fort Worth is building a strong reputation as the leading city for national and international product distribution facilities.
-Furthermore, high-tech manufacturing is growing as various corporations seize opportunities provided by Fort Worth's skilled labor force.
+Furthermore, manufacturing and back office facilities continue to locate here as various corporations seize opportunities provided by Fort Worth's skilled labor force.